bparanj/crystal/computer/electronics/zettel/led.md

    **Example:** In a 5V circuit with a 2V LED, using a 150Ω resistor helps limit the current to a safe level, ensuring the LED does not overheat.

 5. **What are the applications of LEDs?**
-   LEDs are used in various applications, including indicators on electronic devices, displays (such as in TVs and smartphones), lighting, and even in communication devices like remote controls.
+   LEDs are used in various applications,  indicators on electronic devices, displays (such as in TVs and smartphones), lighting, and even in communication devices like remote controls.
    **Analogy:** LEDs are like versatile tools in a toolbox—they can serve many purposes depending on how you use them.
    **Example:** A green LED might be used on a computer’s power button to show when the machine is turned on, while white LEDs provide efficient lighting in homes.